superbrothers/kubernetes-docs/kubectl_autoscale.md

 ## kubectl autoscale

-Auto-scale a Deployment, ReplicaSet, StatefulSet, or ReplicationController
+Auto-scale a deployment, replica set, stateful set, or replication controller

 ### Synopsis

-Creates an autoscaler that automatically chooses and sets the number of pods that run in a kubernetes cluster.
+Creates an autoscaler that automatically chooses and sets the number of pods that run in a Kubernetes cluster.

- Looks up a Deployment, ReplicaSet, StatefulSet, or ReplicationController by name and creates an autoscaler that uses the given resource as a reference.
+ Looks up a deployment, replica set, stateful set, or replication controller by name and creates an autoscaler that uses the given resource as a reference.
 An autoscaler can automatically increase or decrease number of pods deployed within the system as needed.

 ```
 kubectl autoscale (-f FILENAME | TYPE NAME | TYPE/NAME) [--min=MINPODS] --max=MAXPODS [--cpu-percent=CPU]